demisto/content/Packs/Core/Playbooks/playbook-Unprivileged_process_opened_a_registry_hive_README.md

 This playbook is designed to handle the 'Unprivileged process opened a registry hive' alert.

-The playbook is designed to investigate and respond to an unprivileged process opening a registry hive.
-It examines the unprivileged process that triggered the alert, the command line, and searches for any additional suspicious Cortex XSIAM alerts using Mitre techniques in order to determine whether a remediation measure is required.

 Playbook Stages:

 Investigation:

-- The playbook is designed to investigate and respond to unprivileged processes opening registry hives.
-It examines the unprivileged process that triggered the alert, the command line, and searches for additional suspicious Cortex XSIAM alerts within the same incident in order to determine whether a remediation measure is required.
+- The playbook examines the unprivileged process that triggered the alert, the command line, and searches for additional suspicious Cortex XSIAM alerts within the same incident in order to determine whether a remediation measure is required.

 Remediation: